slviajero/tinybasic/MANUAL.md

 ## Supported hardware

-BASIC runs on Mac, Windows, Raspberry PI, MSDOS and many Arduino plattforms.
+BASIC runs on Mac, Windows, Raspberry PI, MSDOS and many Arduino platforms.
 I test regularly on 8 and 32 bit AVR, ESP8266.
 ESP2, RP2040 but also on some less common platforms like MKR, XMC, SMT, and GIGA.
 Have a look in the hardware section for more information.
 Many peripherals are supported.
 You find details in the hardware section of the manual.

 ## BASIC language sets

 This BASIC interpreter is structured in language sets.
 They can be compiled into the code separately.
 With every language set there are more features and command.
 This makes it adaptable to the purpose.
 The manual is structured according to the language sets.

-The intepreter has two data types - numbers and strings.
+The interpreter has two data types - numbers and strings.
 The number type can be set at compile time.
-It is either an integer or foating point.
+It is either an integer or floating point.
 Depending on the definition of number_t in the code the interpreter can use everything from 16 bit integers to 64 bit floats as basic number type.
-Default is single precision floats for all real OSes and integer on all Arduinos.
+Default is single precision floats for all real OS´s and integer on all Arduinos.
 In practice all but the UNO boards can run single precision floats.

 Arrays and string variables are part of the Apple 1 language sets.
 Strings are static.
 They reserve the entire length of the string on the heap.
 Depending on the definition of the string index type in the code, strings can be either 255 characters or 65535 characters maximum length.